-Not more than 1 stationary lane closure will be allowed at one time.
 Personal vehicles of your employees must not be parked on the traveled way or shoulders, including sections closed to traffic.

-For work at Black Bart Avenue, Barbara Avenue, and Martin Avenue, if work vehicles or equipment are parked within 6 feet of a traffic lane, close the shoulder area with fluorescent orange traffic cones or portable delineators.
+For work near Pleasant Grove Middle School, if work vehicles or equipment are parked within 6 feet of a traffic lane, close the shoulder area with fluorescent orange traffic cones or portable delineators.
 Place the cones or delineators on a taper in advance of the parked vehicles or equipment and along the edge of the traveled way at 25-foot intervals to a point not less than 25 feet past the last vehicle or piece of equipment.
 Use at least 9 cones or delineators for the taper.
 Use a W20-1, "Road Work Ahead," W21-5b, "Right/Left Shoulder Closed Ahead," or C24(CA), "Shoulder Work Ahead," sign mounted on a crashworthy, portable sign support with flags.
 The sign must be 48 by 48 inches and placed as ordered by the Engineer.
 If a cone or delineator is displaced or overturned, immediately restore the device to its original position or location.